Credit-Builder Loan

 Credit-builder loans matter because many borrowers need a practical way to create positive account history when they have a Thin File or weak prior record.
 Not everyone can qualify comfortably for mainstream unsecured credit, so a structured entry-level product can help bridge that gap.

-They also matter because borrowers sometimes assume any product meant to “build credit” is automatically harmless.
+Borrowers also sometimes assume any product meant to “build credit” is automatically harmless.
 That is not true.
 A credit-builder loan still creates a real repayment obligation, and missed payments can hurt the same Credit Score the borrower was trying to strengthen.

 Borrowers encounter credit-builder loans when starting credit from scratch, rebuilding after past credit trouble, or adding installment history alongside a Secured Credit Card.
 The term is especially useful when a borrower wants to understand how an Installment Loan can support file development rather than just fund a purchase.